Wednesday, August 11, 2010

 The health of an organization's performance is not difficult to see.
 Even a visitor notices an organization's performance through employee responses, management attitudes, and the “feel” of the workplace.

-• Shareholder satisfaction in financial performance;
+• Shareholder satisfaction in the value of financial performance;

-• Customer satisfaction in products and services;
+• Customer satisfaction in the value of products and services;

-• Workplace harrassment;
+• Workplace harassment;

 • Fair treatment;